 Airbnb IPO: Date, Price and More for ABNB Stock

 The Airbnb IPO is finally here.
-Or is it?
-The company filed with the SEC, and investors are excited to get their hands on the long-awaited Airbnb stock.
+The company upped its IPO price, and investors are excited to get their hands on the long-awaited Airbnb stock.

 But is Airbnb a good investment?
 Here’s what we know…